MarcelWaldvogel/react-zorm/README.md

 ## The Chains

 The chains are a way to access the form validation state in a type safe way.
 The invocation via `()` returns the chain value.
-On the `fields` chain the value is the `name` input attribute and the `errors` chain it is the possible ZodIssue object for the field.
+On the `fields` chain, the value is the `name` input attribute and the `errors` chain it is the possible ZodIssue object for the field.

-There few other option for invoking the chain:
+There are a few other options for invoking the chain:

 ### `fields` invocation